AidaLuuppala/server-client/README.md

-# server-client
+# Building and running the Server-Client project

 **1. Download or clone this project.**

-**2. Go to the root file of the project, where is pom.xml file.
-Build projet in terminal with command:**
+**2. Go to the root file of the project (where is pom.xml file).
+Open terminal and build projet with command:**

 ```bash
 mvn package